Today saw a few notable partnership announcements in the local search space. More specifically in local online classifieds and in mobile local search.

 Conversely, when results are returned, sometimes its easier to see them on a mobile screen than it is to hear them - particularly if the information can be saved on the device (rather than written down) and in turn used to dial a business or interact in other interesting ways such as getting directions or coupons.

-40 million people use Tellme every month, including its voice portal and free (downloadable) beta product Tellme by Mobile.
+Forty million people use Tellme every month, including its voice portal and free (downloadable) beta product Tellme by Mobile.
 These are based on the VoiceXML 2.0 protocol that makes internet data available on mobile devices via voice applications.
 New "multimodal" capabilities should expand the company's overall user base, by opening the door for new partnerships to be formed and functionality to be built.

-This should be a step towards bringing the company's voice search capabilities together with other mobile applications, as the enigmatic mobile local search area continues to see experimentation with new and interesting ways to appeal to consumers and build ad models.
+This should be a step toward bringing the company's voice search capabilities together with other mobile applications, as the enigmatic mobile local search area continues to see experimentation with new and interesting ways to appeal to consumers and build ad models.

 Edgieo will use AdStar's software to offer print advertising upsells (on behalf of newspapers) to its new classifieds listings boards marketplace, a free listings source.
 Basically, this becomes a channel for for newspapers to upsell print ads to anyone going to Edgio to post free listings.